 This page is not intended as a comprehensive guide to planning your whole installation, the individual subject pages will (more or less) provide that.
-It is a reminder of the order you should approach things and where to find the information on the relevant points, if you haven`t got time to read the whole site !
+It is a reminder of the order you should approach things and where to find the information on the relevant points, if you haven't got time to read the whole site, and even I haven't got time to read the whole site !

 Subjects are listed on this page in the following order :